ComScore

 • Time Commitment: 55 minutes

-First, cranberry-cinnamon goat cheese and cream cheese are whipped until smooth.
-Then, the mixture is sweetened, spiked with graham cracker crumbs, rolled into truffles and dunked in melted chocolate.
+This board has big Christmas vibes.
+For the truffles, cranberry-cinnamon goat cheese and cream cheese are whipped until smooth.
+Then, the mixture is sweetened, spiked with graham cracker crumbs, rolled into balls and dunked in melted chocolate.

 34. Dessert Charcuterie Board with Cheesecake Dip